 Once a major rail and stock head, Wodonga is now a major educational and industrial centre and owes some of its economy to the sprawling Army base at Bandiana.

 Before swinging towards the mountains, the highway passes through historic Bonegilla which has existed since 1878.

-From 1889 until 1981, a railway line ran through the village, transporting stock and goods for the Upper Murray region and also transporting goods to the end of the line at Cudgewa for the building of the Snowy Mountains Scheme.
+From 1889 until 1981, a railway line ran through the village, transporting stock and goods for the Upper Murray region and transporting goods to the end of the line at Cudgewa for the building of the Snowy Mountains Scheme.

 Bonegilla though is better known as Australia’s first post war migrant reception and training centre which opened in 1951 and closed in 1971.

 The highway passes through Ebden and across a causeway at Sandy Creek where you get a wonderful view of pylons which once supported the railway line.

-Tallangatta, the town that moved in the 1950s, is bypassed by the highway, and a little further east the old town’s layout can still be seen when the level of the lake drops.
+Tallangatta, the town that moved in the 1950s, is bypassed by the highway and a little further east the old town’s layout can still be seen when the level of the lake drops.

-Koetong boasts a very popular pub, while the timber town of Shelley laid claim to having Victoria’s highest railway station, at 781 metres.
+Koetong boasts a popular pub, while the timber town of Shelley laid claim to having Victoria’s highest railway station, at 781 metres.